wathdb/discordme.py/README.md

 With **DiscordMe**, we:
 - Handle requests **in compliance with Discord's rate-limiting rules**.
 - Minimize risks associated with Discord token usage through optimized implementation.
 - Encourage methods that respect Discord's [Terms of Service](https://discord.com/terms).
+- The only options that can affect your account are the captcha protected options.

 ---